EFTA Violations Need EFTA Lawyers.

 Should I file a police report for unauthorized banking transactions?

-Yes, if the transactions are related to suspected fraud.
-If you are disputing ATM fees with your bank, that would not warrant a police report.
-But if you have unrecognized and unauthorized transitions on your bank statements, within your peer-to-peer accounts, or anywhere tied directly to your actual funds, you should file a police report as soon as possible.
 If you are the victim of identity theft and identity fraud, the police may choose to investigate for potential criminal prosecution.
-And, regardless, the police report can play a key role in helping so ensure you recover any stolen money and clear up related errors on your credit reports.
+And, regardless, the police report can play a key role in ensuring that you recover any stolen money and clear up related errors on your credit reports.

 Is PayPal covered under the EFTA?